DIRACGrid/DIRAC/docs/source/DeveloperGuide/DevelopmentEnvironment/DeveloperInstallation/stuffThatRun.rst

 1. Developing and testing code that "run"
 2. Developing and testing code that requires integration between different components, like services and databases, but also agents
 3. Running integration tests: please refer to :ref:`testing_environment` (towards the end) for more info.

+And what you CAN'T do (yet)?

+- you can't interact with a ''production'' setup, unless you use valid certificates
+- you can't develop for web portal pages, because browsers won't accept self-signed certificates